MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterQualityCharacteristicType.md

 ---
-title: WaterQualityCharacteristicType in CloudforSustainabilityWaterDataModel - Common Data Model | Microsoft Docs
+title: WaterQualityCharacteristicType in CloudforSustainabilityWaterDataModel - Common Data Model
 description: Stores all the different classifications for the water quality characteristics.
 author: cdm-publisher
 ms.service: common-data-model